 Yeah, it’s brilliant.
 Mike, what was your second one?
 ‘Extreme Ownership’ by Jocko Willink?

 It’s a weird choice.
 But I like how he breaks it down.
-I’m into history and I love applying real world experience to significant scenarios.
+I’m into history and I love applying real-world experience to significant scenarios.
 There’s some cracking guidance on how to own something and lead.
 One that sticks out is centralised command and leading up and down the line.
 I would recommend it.
-I’ve got it an Audible but I have also got the physical copy.
+I’ve got it on Audible but I have also got the physical copy.

 Yeah.
 It’s a brilliant book.
 Some people don’t like the military stuff.
-But is actually has solid leadership advice and the podcast is brilliant as well.
+But it actually has solid leadership advice and the podcast is brilliant as well.
 It’s really worth a listen.